-Some monsters are Immune to Bullets; some are indestructible barring the obvious Achilles' Heel; some smother their opponents in hordes of easily-replaceable drones; some just keep coming back no matter how thorough their demise seems... and then there's some that simply cannot be fought at all.
-At all.
+Some monsters are Immune to Bullets; some are indestructible, barring the obvious Achilles' Heel; some smother their opponents in hordes of easily-replaceable drones; some just keep coming back no matter how thorough their demise seems... and then there's some that simply cannot be fought at all.

 Whatever the case, fighting the monsters fast approaching is out of the question: they can't be hurt, harmed, suppressed or negotiated with, and killing them is damn near impossible.